harshitv804/LawGPT/README.md

 #### 5. To run the `app.py` file, open the CMD Terminal and and type `streamlit run FULL_FILE_PATH_OF_APP.PY`.

 ## Contact
-If you have any questions or feedback, please reach out to [harshitvenkatesan88@gmail.com]
+If you have any questions or feedback, please raise an [github issue](https://github.com/harshitv804/LawGPT/issues).